tmmss1-iscte/WiFiSniffer/README.md

 ***NOTE 1:*** The task on the 'crontab.txt' file assumes that the 'main.py' script is located at '/home/kali/Desktop/WiFiSniffer'.
 You may need to change this location according to your needs.

-***NOTE 2:*** A sleep of 40 seconds was added to the scheduled-time on crontab to give time to close the Faraday cage before the sniffer starts executing the software.
-A sleep of 40 seconds was chosen because it was noticed that the Raspberry Pi 5 (the model to be used in the dataset collection) takes around ~20-25 seconds to boot, and so by adding 40 seconds to this time leaves around 1 minute to close the Faraday cage before the sniffer starts collecting the probe request messages.
+***NOTE 2:*** A sleep of 40 seconds was added to the scheduled task on crontab.
+This time period of sleep was chosen because it was noticed that the Raspberry Pi 5 (the model to be used in the dataset collection) takes around ~20-25 seconds to boot, and so by adding 40 seconds to this time leaves more than enough around 1 minute to close the Faraday cage before starting collecting the probe request messages.

 ## Faraday cage

 The [faraday_cage](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage) directory contains some information about a custom-made faraday cage purposefully created for this project.
 This cage was carefully designed and produced to isolate the eletromagnetic radiation from outside and will be use to perform the dataset collection with this WiFiSniffer.
-This directory contains another two sub-directories: images and isolation_tests.
+This directory contains another two sub-directories: [images](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage/images) and [isolation_tests](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage/isolation_tests).

 * The [images](https://github.com/tmmss1-iscte/WiFiSniffer/tree/main/faraday_cage/images) sub-directory contains images of the final version of the faraday cage.